im-richard/playable-piano/web/README.md

 - Navigate to the folder **notes** folder where you uploaded the piano web files.
 - Enter either the **basic** or **adv** folder depending on how complicated the new song is.
   - Adv = Advanced
-- In the basic or adv folder, you will see numerous txt files with numerical names.
+- In the basic or adv folder, you will see **.txt** files with numerical names.
-- Create a new .txt file, and name it the next available number not yet used.
+- Create a new .txt file, name it the next available number not yet used.
   - Ex: 4.txt
 - On the website with the sheet music, copy the characters provided.
-- Open the newly created txt file and paste your copied sheet music, save.
+- Open the newly created **.txt** file and paste your copied sheet music, save.
-- Go in-game, activate the piano, and switch through the pages until you find your new song.
+- Go in-game, activate the piano, and cycle through the pages until you find your new song.
+  - You can switch pages by pressing your **left** / **right** arrow keys.
+  - Switch to advanced mode by pressing **CTRL**.